jckuri/golden_robot/README.md

 **4. What is the complete list of input actions that the player can perform, and how do these actions impact the game world?**

-Silver Robot can move with the left arrow and the right arrow.
-Silver Robot can jump with the up arrow.
-Silver Robot can push the crate by walking toward it.
+Golden Robot can move with the left arrow and the right arrow.
+Golden Robot can jump with the up arrow.
+Golden Robot can push the crate by walking toward it.

 **5. What is the typical gameplay loop (repeated actions) for the player?**

-Silver Robot has to avoid the fires and collect all the 14 coins in order to win the video game.
+Golden Robot has to avoid the fires and collect all the 14 coins in order to win the video game.
 If the robot touches one of the fires, the game is over.
 Correctly using the crate in the game is mandatory.
 Otherwise you won’t be able to collect some coins.